dvallin/spacegun/README.md

   onSuccess: "plan1"
 ```

 The `tag` is an endpoint that Spacegun will call using `GET` method.
 If it returns a status code 200, Spacegun will proceed with the `onSuccess` step.
-Else the step will fail and proceed with the `onFailure` step (see the next section about error handling).
+Else the step will fail and proceed with the `onFailure` step.
 The timeout is an optional field giving the timeout for the hook call in milliseconds.
 If no timeout is set, spacegun will not cancel the connection on its own.

 ### Git
 All configuration files can be maintained in a git repository.
 Spacegun can be configured to poll for changes and will automatically load them while runing.